Are you tired of spending hours each month meal planning?

 Use a whole chicken and make the most of it.
 Shred chicken for enchiladas, make chicken soup, make homemade chicken broth

-Make meat part of the meal and pair it with beans.
-You can stretch meat longer if you pair it with black beans for example
+Make meat as part of the meal and pair it with beans.
+You can stretch meat longer if you pair shredded chicken with black beans for example

 Don’t make too much food.
 You don’t want to waste food by cooking it and not using it

 Plan to eat leftovers.
 If you don’t want to waste the leftover food, plan it in as part of your lunche